[caption id=“attachment_913” align=“aligncenter” width=“2497”] “Let us go then, you and I,

 Interior space and comfort

 Thanks to good driving ergonomics, I could drive the car for 3 hours at a stretch without any discomfort.
 While the front seats are comfortable, taller passengers have a trying time in the rear bench as leg space becomes nonexistent for them, if two tall persons are sitting in the front.
-The rear bench can accommodate two well-built persons.
-Three persons of medium built can fit in on the rear bench, but it will be not be a comfortable journey, making the K10 essentially a 4-seater in practice.
+Three persons of medium built can fit in on the rear bench, but it will be not be a comfortable journey at all, making the K10 essentially a 4-seater in practice.
 Tall passengers also complain of headspace lacking in the rear.
-Once my brother in law’s head hit the roof when the chauffeur was doing 100 kmph on a bumpy road – my brother in law is 5’10”.
+Once my brother in law’s head hit the roof when the chauffeur was doing 100 kmph on a bumpy road - my brother in law is 5’10”.
 Armrests are present on all four doors.
 Three grab handles are provided.
 Vanity mirror on the passenger side sun visor is a welcome addition.
 My friend can fix her hair!

 The AC unit is a chiller.
 It has done well to combat the Kolkata heat.
 On a typical summer day, it cooled the entire cabin in less than a minute.
 The side AC vents can be fully closed.
 The oft-neglected cabin air filter is missing in many cars as a cost-cutting measure by the manufacturer.
 I got it installed during third free service.